 As you have no doubt read in other sources, the most important behavior to curtail the spread of the virus is social isolation.
 Avoid gatherings of more than a few people.
 It's family time!
 If you have the option of working from home, please do.
 When possible, avoid public transportation.
 Door knobs and sink handles are germ sites.
-Restaurants are danger zones.
 Do not travel unless it is very important.
 DO NOT SHAKE HANDS!!
 Current CDC guidelines recommend that you wear a mask while out in public when you might end up being close to others.
 We recommend that you follow these guidelines.

 Wash your hands!
 If no sink is available, use hand sanitizer.